European Innovation Partnership on WaterBack

-The EIP on Water will centre on removing barriers to innovation and connecting the supply and demand sides of water related innovations.
-The activities of the EIP on Water will be structured around challenges in the areas of urban water management, rural water management and industrial water management, as well as addressing cross cutting themes.
-The EIP on Water will be based on a multidisciplinary approach, identifying in which areas innovations are needed to develop solutions – research, technology, governance, ICT, financial or others.
+The EIP on Water is centred on removing barriers to innovation and connecting the supply and demand sides of water related innovations.
+The activities of the EIP on Water is structured around challenges in the areas of urban water management, rural water management and industrial water management, as well as addressing cross cutting themes.
+The EIP on Water is based on a multidisciplinary approach, identifying in which areas innovations are needed to develop solutions – research, technology, governance, ICT, financial or others.
 This approach will ensure a maximum coordination with and use of the activities and outputs of existing European or national initiatives, such as the Joint Programming Initiative on Water, European Technology Platforms, Eco-Innovation Action Plan etc.

-The EIP on Water will be driven by a bottom-up approach to identify the priorities for action and to identify the bottlenecks and needs to facilitate innovation.
+The EIP on Water is driven by a bottom-up approach to identify the priorities for action and to identify the bottlenecks and needs to facilitate innovation.

 Anticipated outputs of the EIP on water include: